ladybug-tools/spider/gbxml-viewer/r13/assets/splash-screen.md

 ### R13 Objectives

 * Seriously simplify GBP module << done
-* Reorganized HTML element IDs and CSS style names so all items correspond to one another nicely
+* Reorganized HTML element IDs and CSS style names so all items correspond to one another nicely << getting there
 * Establish the Modules Explorer as the single source for access to features list, change log, support, links to GitHub source and read me, and more
-* Continue adding items to Reports, Issues and Numbers
+* Continue adding items to Reports, Issues and Numbers << lots happenning here
-* Establish three sets of CSS styles for:
+* Establish three sets of CSS styles for: << Nope.
+Added 23 user selected UI color schemes instead
 	* "Archie" the architect: all Pastels/ Looks Like Apple made it
 	* "Cody" the coder: White text on black
 	* "Inge" the ingénieure: All the colors imaginable

 ***